- Click On Orange Button Above For Free 'Insider' NYSTCE Report

 The good news?
 You may retake any test over and over until you pass it.

 The bad news?
-There is a waiting period to retake tests of 30 or 60 days, depending upon the type of test you need to retake.
-Unless you can get a voucher to pay for a retake (check to see if you are eligible at www.highered.nysed.gov/easretakecertexam.html), you will pay the same registration fee as your first exam.
+There’s a 30-60 waiting period to retake exams, depending upon the type of NYSTCE test you need to retake.
+Unless you can get a voucher to pay for a retake, you will pay the same registration fee as your first exam.

 The worst news?
 Add up the days from the time you take the test until you learn the results (info on dates is found at the “Score Reporting” portion of the “Tests” tab of NYSTCE page).
 This could range from 14 days to 30 days.
 Next, add the 30 to 60 days for each test waiting period.
 If you were planning to find a job, failing the test could mean another three months without a paycheck.
 Also, you need to find another $92-134 or more just to register.